mokdevel/DarcMods/README.md

 # DarcMods
 A bunch Arma Reforger mods.

-## DarcCore
+## DarcMissions
-The core functions collected under one mod.
-See: [Documentation](./DarcCore/README.md)
+A mod that spawns various types of PVE missions.
+See [Documentation](./DarcMissions/README.md) for more information and configuration options.

 ## DarcDeathMarker
 The mod creates a map marker on the position where you died.
-The marker is active 10 minutes and disappears after that.
+The marker is active 10 minutes (by default) and disappears after that.
 If you die again, another marker replaces the previous one.
-Documentation inside mod folder.
-See: [Documentation](./DarcDeathMarker/README.md)

-## DarcMissions
-A mod that spawns various types of PVE missions.
-Documentation inside mod folder.
-See: [Documentation](./DarcMissions/README.md)
+See [Documentation](./DarcDeathMarker/README.md).

 ## DarcMissionsCompatFF
 Compatibility mod for Freedom Fighters.
+See [Documentation](./DarcMissionsCompatFF/README.md).

 ## DarcSpawner
-Spawns vehicles (could work with containers too) randomly on map with some loot.
-Documentation inside mod folder.
-See: [Documentation](./DarcSpawner/README.md)
+Spawns containers, vehicles and lootboxex, randomly on map with some loot.
+See [Documentation](./DarcSpawner/README.md) for configuration.

+## DarcCore
+The core functions collected under one mod.
+See: [Documentation](./DarcCore/README.md)

 # Development time stuff
 ## DarcDev